Computational Chemistry, biology, Physics, and materials science Online Courses

 If you need help and support with an in-silico study or want to use in-silico methods alongside your experimental research, we can assist you with a wide range of computational techniques.
 The four primary areas of our expertise are as follows.

 Molecular Dynamics (MD) simulation is one of the most effective computational tools and has numerous applications in physics, chemistry, biochemistry, and materials science.
-However, proper employing of MD without understanding its theoretical backgrounds is arduous, if not impossible.
-This article explains some of the most essential molecular dynamics simulation concepts in a nutshell and without
+However, the proper employing of MD without understanding its theoretical backgrounds is arduous, if not impossible.
+This …

-In experimental sciences, computational or in silico methods are a set of techniques for estimating features of atomic/molecular systems by modelling their structure or predicting atomic/molecular processes by simulating them on a computer.
-Nowadays, computational methods are extensively used in experimental sciences and form various branches like computational chemistry, computational physics, computational biology, and etc.
+Computational or in silico methods are a set of techniques for estimating features of atomic/molecular systems by modelling their structure or predicting atomic/molecular processes by simulating them on a computer.
+Nowadays, computational methods are extensively used in experimental sciences and form various branches like computational chemistry, computational physics, computational biology, etc. Read More